Yalgie/expo-mc/slides/slides.md

 ---

-# GST
+# App Monetization

-- If you just want to upload free apps you can do so without registering for GST.
+When embarking on the app monetization journey, several considerations come into play, from GST registration to understanding platform-specific cuts.
+Here's a deeper dive into the key points:

+- **Free Apps**: No GST registration needed for purely free apps.
-- if you want to make a paid app, whether it's a one off purchase, in app purchases or subscriptions, you need to register for GST.
+- **Paid Apps**: Planning to charge users?
+Whether it's a one-time fee, in-app purchases, or subscriptions, you must register for GST.
-- Apple and Google take a 30% cut of your paid apps.
+- **Revenue Shares**: Apple and Google each take a 30% cut from paid app earnings.
+Keep this in mind when setting prices.
-- There are new _Small Business Programs_ for apple and android that bring their cut down to 15%.
-- You can do free apps with ads without registering for GST
+- **Small Business Perks**: Both platforms offer Small Business Programs which can reduce their take to 15%.
+A significant boost for qualifying developers.
+- **Free Apps with Ads**: Earning from ads in your free apps?
+You're in luck; no GST registration is necessary.

 <!--
 - Even if you earn under the threshold, which is around 70k or something
 - Why?
 Apple/google bill people on your behalf and they defintely earn over 70k.
+- If you try to redirect to another site or open a iframe in your app in order to bypass apples revenue share, they'll often reject your app
 -->

 ---